1. CREDIT CARD DEBT

 Stop the harassment

-Debt collectors can’t contact you at work if you tell them you’re not allowed to receive calls there, and they can’t discuss your finances with anyone but you or your spouse.
-If they keep calling, tell them you know your rights and that you’re alerting the Federal Trade Commission and your local attorney general about the violations.
+Debt collectors can’t contact you at work if you tell them you’re not allowed to receive calls there.
+They also can’t discuss your finances with anyone but you or your spouse.
+If they keep calling, tell them you know your rights, and that you’re alerting the Federal Trade Commission and your local attorney general about the violations.

 Don’t resurrect the zombie debt

-If you admit you owe a debt, even over the phone, debt collectors can use that as an excuse to reset the statute of limitations and the seven-year credit reporting period.
-Until you are sure you’re ready, never discuss old debt over the phone.
+If you admit you owe a debt, even over the phone, debt collectors may be able to use that to reset the statute of limitations and the seven-year credit reporting period.
+It’s better to avoid discussing old debt with a collector.

 Choose your method of attack

 • Fight the debt in court if you’re sued.
-Remember, if you haven’t resurrected the zombie so to speak, and the statute of limitations has passed, they can’t win a judgment against you for that debt.
-Also, and for smaller loan amounts especially, the debt collector may not even show up, and you might win your case by default.
-Remember, debt collectors buy millions of dollars in debt, expecting only to collect a tiny percentage of that amount.
+Remember, if you haven’t resurrected the zombie debt and the statute of limitations has passed, collectors can’t win a judgment against you for that debt.
+It's also worth noting collectors sometimes don't show up in court, especially if you only owe a small amount.
+If the collector doesn't come, you might win your case by default.
+Remember, debt collectors buy millions of dollars in debt, expecting only to collect a tiny percentage of that amount, so going to court often isn't worthwhile for them.

 The zombies can’t survive against you once you’re prepared for the battle.